jakobfaerch/sessions/README.md

 ## Group sessions by user

-Produce a new table, `useractivity` showing the total number of sessions for each user.
+Show  the total number of sessions for each user.

-Make the table's count automatically reflect when new sessions are added to the `sessions` table.
+### Scaling

+Estimate how much the dataset could grow before the method implemented would start falling apart.
+What would ways to make it scale beyond that be?

 ## Calculate session average length